SamuelSchepp/safe-any/README.md

 ## Guide

-This libary makes access to objects of type `any` type-safe by providing default values and a typed interface.
+This library makes access to objects of type `any` type-safe by providing default values and a typed interface.

 ### Getting started

-Create a `Any` object by either wrapping an `any` or parsing a JSON literal.
+Create an `Any` object by either wrapping an `any` or parsing a JSON literal.
 If the parsing fails, `new Any(null)` will be returned.
 `Any.parseJSON()` does not throw.